A good sleeping pad is imperative

 inside the sleeping bag stuff sack then under your

-shelter if they are wet.
+shelter if they are damp.
+Your PFD can be used alone

 - Build up a mound of leaves, rush,